gilvillard/hplll/tests/collection/relations/README.txt

    nb of values (degree bound)
    values

 Credit to:

+For rs see D. H. Bailey and D. J. Broadhurst.
+Parallel integer relation detection:
+Techniques and applications.
+Mathematics of Computation, 70:1719–1736, 2000.

 For Poisson values, see
 David H. Bailey, Jonathan M. Borwein, Jason Kimberley and Watson Ladd,